MicrosoftDocs/quantum-docs/articles/concepts-multiple-qubits.md

 P(\text{measurement of first qubit}=1) = (\psi^\dagger e_1)(e_1^\dagger \psi)+(\psi^\dagger e_3)(e_3^\dagger \psi)=|e_1^\dagger \psi|^2+|e_3^\dagger \psi|^2.
 $$

-Note that this is just the sum of the two probabilities that would be expected for measuring the results $10$ and $11$ were all the qubits to be measured.
+Note that this is just the sum of the two probabilities that would be expected for measuring the results $10$ and $11$.
 For our example, this evaluates to

 $$
 \frac{1}{4}\left|\begin{bmatrix}0&0&1&0\end{bmatrix}\begin{bmatrix}1\\\\ 1\\\\ 1\\\\ 1\end{bmatrix} \right|^2+\frac{1}{4}\left|\begin{bmatrix}0&0&0&1\end{bmatrix}\begin{bmatrix}1\\\\ 1\\\\ 1\\\\ 1\end{bmatrix} \right|^2=\frac{1}{2}.
 $$

-which perfectly matches what our intuition tells us the probability should be.
-Similarly, the state can be written as
+which perfectly matches our intuition.
+Similarly, the state after the first qubit is measured as $1$ can be written as

 $$
 \frac{\frac{e_1}{2}+\frac{e_3}{2}}{\sqrt{\frac{1}{2}}}=\frac{1}{\sqrt{2}}\begin{bmatrix} 0\\\\ 0\\\\ 1\\\\ 1\end{bmatrix}